microsoft/MLOpsPython/docs/getting_started.md

 to production.
 These are the pipelines that you will be setting up:

-1. **Build pipeline:** triggered on code change to master branch on GitHub, performs linting, unit testing and publishing a training pipeline.
-1. **Release Trigger pipeline:** runs a published training pipeline to train, evaluate and register a model.
+1. **Build pipeline:** triggered on code change to master branch on GitHub, performs linting, unit testing, publishing a training pipeline, and runs the published training pipeline to train, evaluate, and register a model.
 1. **Release Deployment pipeline:** deploys a model to QA (ACI) and Prod (AKS) environments.